 3. Paranasal sinuses

-The paranasal sinuses They are hollow cavities found in our skull They are like air bags in our head and, although there are those who say that their function could be as a resonance chamber or to release weight from the skull, the truth is that they seem to be vestigial structures that, on top of that, cause serious problems.
+The paranasal sinuses are hollow cavities found in our skull.
+They are like air bags in our head and, although there are those who say that their function could be as a resonance chamber or to release weight from the skull, the truth is that they seem to be vestigial structures that, on top of that, cause serious problems.

 The paranasal sinuses can become home to bacteria or other pathogens that have a free way to access this structure and remain well isolated.
 When this happens, the sinuses become infected and sinusitis, a respiratory disease, occurs.

 It makes no evolutionary sense to have a structure that, in addition to not performing a clear function, is prone to infection.
-However, Yes, they must have been useful for the animals from whom we inherited them, the sauropsids These large reptiles needed these cavities to shape their skull.
+However, yes, they must have been useful for the animals from whom we inherited them, the sauropsids.
+These large reptiles needed these cavities to shape their skull.

 4. Plica semilunaris